-- 5.2.
-Where the immediate supervisor is not able to resolve the concern easily or the concern requires further investigation, the immediate supervisor must report the concern to the Deputy CEO Legal and/or the Group Company Secretary. - 5.3.
-Upon receipt of the raised concern (whether received from a colleague or a supervisor), the Deputy CEO Legal (or the Group Company Secretary, if more appropriate) will carry out an initial assessment to determine whether the concern can be resolved informally, or whether further investigation is required.
+- 5.3.
+Upon receipt of the raised concern (whether received from a colleague or a supervisor), the General Counsel will carry out an initial assessment to determine whether the concern can be resolved informally, or whether further investigation is required.
 If the concern cannot be resolved informally, a meeting with the reporting colleague will be arranged as soon as possible to discuss their concern.
 The colleague may bring another colleague or union representative to any meetings under this Policy.
 Such companion must respect the confidentiality of the reporting colleague's disclosure and any subsequent investigation.
 We will take down a written summary of the concern and provide the reporting colleague with a copy after the meeting.
 We will also aim to give the reporting colleague an indication of how we propose to deal with the matter.
 Where concerns are raised anonymously, this step will not apply. - 5.4.
-The Deputy CEO Legal (where appropriate in consultation with the Group Company Secretary) will determine the scope of any further investigation that may be required.
-Where appropriate, an investigation team may be appointed, and in such circumstances the Deputy CEO Legal (or Group Company Secretary if applicable) will define the composition of the investigation team and initiate a preliminary investigation.
-The investigation team may include, for example, the Internal Audit department, Human Resources and/or the legal department, depending on the circumstances.
-A summary report of investigations will be provided to the Audit Committee Chairman on a quarterly basis.
-If the concern raised is serious, a report will be provided to the Audit Committee Chairman immediately. - 5.5.
+The General Counsel will determine the scope of any further investigation that may be required.
+Where appropriate, an investigation team may be appointed, and in such circumstances the General Counsel will define the composition of the investigation team and initiate a preliminary investigation.
+The investigation team may include, for example, the Internal Audit department, Human Resources and/or the Legal department, depending on the circumstances.
+A summary report of investigations will be provided to the Senior Independent Non-Executive Director on a quarterly basis.
+If the concern raised is serious, a report will be provided to the Senior Independent Non-Executive Director immediately. - 5.5.
 We will try to keep the reporting colleague informed of the results of any investigation and findings.
 However, there may be some circumstances where the need for confidentiality may prevent specific details or outcomes being shared.
 Any information about the investigation must be treated as confidential. - 5.6.
-Any colleague who is dissatisfied with the outcome of the Group's response to their disclosure, and who reasonably believes that the information disclosed and the allegations contained therein are substantially true, has the right to take the matter directly to the Chairman of the Audit Committee.
+Any colleague who is dissatisfied with the outcome of the Group's response to their disclosure, and who reasonably believes that the information disclosed and the allegations contained therein are substantially true, has the right to take the matter directly to the Senior Independent Non-Executive Director.
 Contact details are set out at the end of this Policy. - 5.7.
-On a six-monthly basis, a summary report on all whistleblowing disclosures, and any subsequent action taken by management, will be provided to the Audit Committee.
+On a six-monthly basis, a summary report on all whistleblowing disclosures, and any subsequent action taken by management, will be provided to the Board.
 The Company will comply with all laws, including in respect of data protection, in preparing these reports.